 Unmistakeable in Belém during the extraordinary open air market, the local cuisine is colourful and full of unique flavours.
 Promoted by chefs who are passionate about the produce offered by this particular region, it is developing throughout Brazil, which is in turn discovering the richness of this unique gastronomy.

 As a result of slavery, Brazil has seen a large number of Africans who have reinvented Brazilian cuisine, leaving a lasting mark on it.
-Even today, the gastronomy of the North of the country bears the trace of the African influence even in the names of the dishes that constitute the local cuisine.
+Today, the African influence on the cuisine of North Brazil is very evident, even in the names of local dishes.

 Brazil and its typically indigenous dishes

-Traditional Brazilian cuisine is recognizable by its way of sublimating indigenous foods.
-Belém, the state capital of Para, is the flagship of Amazonian gastronomy .
-Composed of fish, fruits, vegetables and herbs provided by the exuberant nature of the rainforest, Paraense gastronomy is tasty and colourful.
+Traditional Brazilian cuisine is typically has a way of sublimating indigenous foods.
+Belém, the state capital of Pará, is the home of Amazonian (Indigenous) gastronomy .
+Composed of fish, fruits, vegetables and herbs provided by the exuberant rainforest, Paraense gastronomy is tasty and colourful.

 The gastronomy of Brazil, imbued with European influence